fxcollot/openHaloDocumentation/TestingReport/OpenHaloMySQLCompatibilityTestingReport.md

 <img width="510" height="165" alt="Screenshot 2025-12-03 at 15 27 13" src="https://github.com/user-attachments/assets/51e411c0-5ded-4329-8b95-6d2d680b6019" />

 **Note:**
+To avoid modifying the main table, the delete was tested against a small copy which explains the extra lines in the query.

 In this particular data slice there were no rows with `birthyear < 1800`, so the DELETE affected 0 rows, but the statement parsed and executed successfully, confirming that the multi-table DELETE syntax itself is valid and supported in MySQL 5.7.32.